What is the Gerontology Acceleration Programme (GAP)?

-This programme commences mid-2019 and is a 12 month nursing acceleration programme which provides extended learning and experience for nurses working with our gerontology population.
-This programme provides the opportunity for nurses to participate in clinical rotations which may include medical, rehabilitation and aged residential care settings, in conjunction with postgraduate education to enhance participant's knowledge, skills and understanding of the older persons journey through the care continuum.
+The Gerontology Acceleration Programme (GAP) commences mid-year and is a 12-month nursing acceleration programme which provides extended learning and experience for Registered Nurses working with our older adult population.
+This programme provides the opportunity for nurses to participate in clinical rotations which may include acute medical or surgical, older persons' health and aged residential care settings, in conjunction with postgraduate education to enhance participant's knowledge, skills and understanding of the older persons journey through the care continuum.

-Applications are welcomed from any Regsitered Nurses who are working in acute health and older persons health and rehabilitation services, as well as those working in Aged Residential Care.
+Applications are welcomed from any Registered Nurses who are working in acute care and older persons health and rehabilitation services, as well as those working in Aged Residential Care.

 Potential applicants please discuss your application with your line manager first.

-GAP was designed to help registered nurses to expand knowledge and skills in gerontology to build an understanding of different areas of care along the continuum of the patient journey.
-Since its first inception in 2013, GAP has supported 24 Registered Nurses.
+The programme was designed to help registered nurses expand their knowledge and skills in gerontology and to build an understanding of different areas of care along the continuum of the patient journey.
+Since its first inception in 2013, GAP has supported 28 Registered Nurses.

 1. Two clinical rotations

-These rotations are 12 weeks each and may take place in a variety of settings including:
+These rotations are currently 13 weeks each and may take place in a variety of settings including:

 4. Professional Development Recognition Programme (PDRP)

 Feedback from nurses who have participated in this programme clearly reflect a high level of growth and development in nursing knowledge and skills provided by secondment to new clinical areas, postgraduate education and mentorship through out the 12 month programme.
-This is reflected in some of the following statements:
+This is reflected in some of the following statements from previous GAP participants:

 "GAP has given me more of an understanding and appreciation of working in both a residential care facility and the acute setting.
-This increased knowldege can now be shared with my colleagues and current patients to facilitate a smoother transition between sectors" Rachel Leary, Burwood Hospital
+This increased knowledge can now be shared with my colleagues and current patients to facilitate a smoother transition between sectors"